 Ever fancied surfing with the pros, rowing with world famous sailors, or mountain biking with Norwegian ski heroes?
 Now you can visit the most beautiful locations in the world, getting to know world champions thanks to Destination Red Bull.
-DOSE contributor Berti reports on a cliff-jumping experience with a legendary diver in the Azores…
+Berti reports back on a cliff diving adventure of a lifetime in the Azores…

 A man backflips off a 112 ft cliff in front of a large, chanting crowd.
 A move commonly known as a “gainer”.
 He lands well, it all looks good.
 What follows is a shaved leg sporting a laceration from the top of the knee to the shin held together by bloody staples.
 Well, luckily that’s not me.
 I’m watching this on my phone on route to the airport.
 Just the sort of encouragement I need before embarking on a cliff diving holiday…

 The culprit behind the clip is my father.
 A reminder that I’m in my thirties, married and in a job where my physical health is paramount.
 I reluctantly take out travel insurance that covers me for the loss of sight and any limbs.
 I can’t help but think he’s being a killjoy.
 But perhaps he has a point.
 I practically kamikaze’d through my childhood living with ADHD.
 My own personal super power that made me feel fearless.
 Needless to say, it got me into all sorts of trouble.
 A decade later, my life couldn’t be more of a contrast.
 I leap at the chance to break free of the routined hum-drum to release my inner daredevil once more.
 Cliff jumping was always a particular favourite past-time…

 The destination for my adventure is the island of Sao Miguel in the Azores.
 One of nine islands that comprise a lonely archipelago in the middle of the North Atlantic ocean, about 850 miles west of Portugal.
 High green volcanic mountains give way to deep azure waters with rustic fishing villages clustered along the coastline.